What is The Purpose of a Septic Tank?

 All onsite wastewater treatment systems require a tank for pretreatment.
 This may be a standard septic tank or alternatively an aeration treatment unit.
 Need to install a septic tank or upgrade your system to an ATU?
 Consider hiring a licensed professional with specialized knowledge to properly design, size and install your septic tank or aeration treatment unit.
 A small upfront investment in careful design can save both the headache of inconvenience and tens of thousands of dollars in future rework.

 At Home Performance Group we are both basic and advanced state licensed in septic systems.
-We continue to invest in technical training so we can correctly design, specify, size and install septic tanks, septic laterals, low pressure systems, lagoons, and high-pressure drip systems.
+We continue to invest in technical training so we can correctly design, specify, size and install septic tanks, septic laterals, low pressure systems, lagoons, high-pressure drip systems and complete septic tank service.
 We have performed numerous septic projects for our clients.

 If you are interested in a no-cost in-home consultation, schedule with a Solutions Advisor today.